Mechanical waves and some technological applications of sound mechanical waves

-The mechanical wave is the wave which is an oscillation of the matter, and therefore it transfers the energy through the medium, While the waves can move over the long distances.
+The mechanical wave is the wave that is an oscillation of the matter, and therefore it transfers the energy through the medium, While the waves can move over long distances.

-The mechanical waves transport the energy that propagates in the same direction as the wave, Any kind of wave ( the mechanical or the electromagnetic) has a certain energy, They can be produced only in the media which possess elasticity and inertia.
+Mechanical waves transport the energy that propagates in the same direction as the wave, Any kind of wave (mechanical or electromagnetic) has a certain energy, They can be produced only in media that possess elasticity and inertia.

-The mechanical waves differ from the electromagnetic waves because the energy is transferred through another medium like the metal in a slinky, rather than through the vacuum such as the light through the outer space.
+Mechanical waves differ from electromagnetic waves because the energy is transferred through another medium like the metal in a slinky, rather than through the vacuum such as light through outer space.

-- The vibration of the medium particles produce the mechanical waves.
+- The vibration of the medium particles produces mechanical waves.

 The musical instruments :

-The sound waves are very important in the pneumatic musical instruments such as The flute or the reed pipe.
+The sound waves are very important in pneumatic musical instruments such as the flute or the reed pipe.

-The sound waves are used in the amplifiers and the sets of distributing and controlling the sound used in the broadcasting studios.
+The sound waves are used in the amplifiers and the sets for distributing and controlling the sound used in the broadcasting studios.